denoland/manual/references/vscode_deno/testing_api.md

-Also, next to tests identified in the code, there will be decorations which allow you to run and see the status of each test, as well as there will be entries in the command pallette for tests.
+Also, next to tests identified in the code, there will be decorations which allow you to run and see the status of each test, as well as there will be entries in the command palette for tests.

 ## Discovering tests